Guillermo del Toro's unrealized projects: Man of Steel

-In September 2010, del Toro was selected for the director's position on Man of Steel, but eventually left the project because of his commitment on a film adaptation of At the Mountains of Madness.
+On September 13, 2010, del Toro was selected for the director's position on Man of Steel, but eventually left the project because of his commitment on a film adaptation of At the Mountains of Madness.

+Trollhunters

+On September 26, 2010, it was announced that del Toro was setting up a feature project, with the working title Trollhunters, that he would write and direct at DreamWorks Animation.
+He had already started writing the screenplay at this stage, and planned on finishing it before he went into production on At the Mountains of Madness.
+A 2012 report from Variety indicated Trollhunters was "likely to be del Toro's directorial debut at DreamWorks" after he had submitted the latest draft that May.
+He added, "I was very, very cautious not to jump right into directing until my apprenticeship [at DreamWorks] was at a point that I knew how every part of the process is articulated and what I want to do different."
+He planned to co-direct with former Pixar animator Rodrigo Blaas; but this did not come to pass.
+The same project was realized four years later in the form of a Netflix series, though del Toro did not ultimately direct any of the episodes.

-The Hulk TV series
+Hulk TV series

-In November 2010, del Toro was in talks with Marvel Television to make a TV series titled The Hulk.
+In November 2010, del Toro was in talks with Marvel Television to make a TV series focused on the Hulk.
 The series was intended to be aired on ABC.
-However, after Mark Ruffalo's performance as the Incredible Hulk in The Avengers, the project was put on hold.
+However, after Mark Ruffalo's performance as the character in The Avengers, the project was put on hold.

 Insane video game

 On December 11, 2010, at the Spike Video Game Awards, del Toro reported that he was working on a video game entitled Insane, planned for release in 2013.
 Two days later, he revealed that the game was to be the first entry of an Insane video game trilogy.
 On March 11, 2011, Fanboy Confidential reported that Guy Davis, who previously worked on del Toro's unmade adaptation of At the Mountains of Madness, was working as key designer.
 However, on August 16, 2012, IGN reported that the video game was cancelled by the publisher THQ.
 Despite this, three months later del Toro stated that the game could still happen.